 Assume that a company incurred $10,000 of interest expense that has not yet been recorded as of December 31 (the final day of the accounting year).
 Therefore, a December 31 accrual adjusting entry will debit Interest Expense with this additional $10,000 and will credit Accrued Interest Payable.
 This will get the proper amounts on the company's income statement and balance sheet.

-On January 1 the account Interest Expense will begin with a zero balance, since expenses are temporary accounts that are closed at the end of each accounting year.
-On January 2, a reversing entry is recoded which removes the $10,000 liability and causes a $10,000 credit balance in Interest Expense.
-The negative amount in Interest Expense will disappear as soon as the interest portion of the January loan payment is recorded.
+The account Interest Expense will begin January with a zero balance, since expenses are temporary accounts that are closed at the end of each accounting year.
+On January 2, a reversing entry is recorded which removes the $10,000 liability and causes a $10,000 credit balance in Interest Expense.
+The negative amount in Interest Expense will disappear when the actual interest expense is recorded in January.